tscnlab/LightLogR/README.md

     geom = "boxplot",
     group = interaction(Source, Datetime.rounded)) +
   theme(legend.position = "bottom")
+#> Only Dates will be used from start.date and end.date input.
+If you also want to set Datetimes or Times, consider using the `filter_Datetime()` function instead.
 #> Warning: Transformation introduced infinite values in continuous y-axis
 #> Warning: Removed 3429 rows containing non-finite values (`stat_boxplot()`).
 ```